mohamed-myi/myi/README.md

 - **Energetic**: valence > 0.6 AND energy > 0.6
 - **Chill**: valence < 0.4 AND energy < 0.5
 - **Mellow**: All other tracks

+### Artist Deep Dive

+> **Temporary notice:** Artist Deep Dive is also unavailable while we refactor the background job pipeline.
+The UI will display a maintenance message until the refreshed experience ships.

 ### Rate Limiting & Performance